Shakvilla/feeble-fronten-task/README.md

 ### Typography & SEO
 I treated fonts and metadata as first-class citizens:
 *   **Fonts**: I used `next/font/local` for General Sans.
 This eliminates layout shifts (CLS) because Next.js automatically injects the fallback size overrides.
-*   **SEO**: I built a dedicated `JsonLd` component to inject structured data.
-This helps search engines understand that "Coup" is a software application, not just a blog post.
+*   **JSON-LD**: I didn't stop at basic meta tags.
+I implemented a dedicated `<JsonLd />` component (see `src/app/json-ld.tsx`) that injects structured data using the `SoftwareApplication` schema.
+    *   *Why?* This gives Google specific details like the operating system (macOS), application category, and price (0).
+This helps Coup show up with rich snippets in search results, distinguishing it clearly as a downloadable Mac app rather than just a website.

 ### Testing Strategy
 I set up **Vitest** for unit testing.